hirdeshkumar2407/University-Network/README.md

 ## Data Communication and Computer Networks Theory Project
-This project was assigned to us by course instructor Naveed Ghani as our course project.
-In this project, we implemented SZABIST UNIVERSITY Karachi's Campus 100, 153,and 154 on
-Cisco Packet Tracer.
-We used protcols such as Telnet, DHCP, inter-VLAN routing and Router Rip.
+In this project, we implemented SZABIST University Karachi's Campus 100, 153, and 154 on Cisco Packet Tracer.
+We used protocols such as Telnet, DHCP, inter-VLAN routing, and Router Rip.